| HISTORY

 juvenile behaviour and remain in groups.
 Even domestic cats which

 become feral tend to stay together in colonies.
+This genetic change could

 have come about by a domestication mutation or selective breeding